-8. Office Obligations
+4. Office Obligations

-The Office's obligations under this Article are: 1) to notify any unit member who has failed to comply with the provisions of this Article that, as a condition of employment with the Office, such unit member must either become an Association member, pay a service fee, or establish an exempt status and make payment pursuant to the provisions of this Agreement; and 2) deduct from pay appropriate amounts pursuant to this Article.
+The Office's obligation under this Article is to deduct from pay appropriate amounts pursuant to this Article.
 Under no circumstances shall the Office be required to dismiss or otherwise discipline any unit member for failure to fulfill their obligations to pay the fees established herein.